FTarfasse/quick-perf-wiki/Use-SQL-annotations-and-TDD-to-promote-performance-and-scalability.md

 _We could add many things to this document!
 It's a **draft** version.
-However, we hope that it is interesting!
 Don't hesitate to give feedback to jean.bisutti@gmail.com_.

 At first, we will implement functional behavior with the help of *Test-Driven Development* (TDD).
 In a second step, we will use TDD to implement some persistence performance properties.